Rental Income Tax Calculator

 Income Tax Liability = Taxable Rental Income × (Marginal Tax Rate / 100)

-Cash Flow After Tax = Gross Rental Income - (Operating Expenses + Mortgage Interest + Property Taxes + Insurance Costs + Other Deductions) - Income Tax Liability
+Cash Flow After Tax = Gross Rental Income - (Operating Expenses + Mortgage Interest + Property Taxes + Insurance + Other Deductions) - Income Tax Liability

 A Tax Calculation Example for Rental Income

-Consider a landlord with $24,000 in gross annual rental income.
 Their annual expenses include $3,000 for operating costs, $5,000 for depreciation, $4,000 for mortgage interest, $2,000 for property taxes, $1,200 for insurance, and $500 for other deductions.
-Their marginal federal income tax rate is 22%.

 1. Calculate Total Deductions: $3,000 + $5,000 + $4,000 + $2,000 + $1,200 + $500 = $15,700.

-2. Calculate Taxable Rental Income: $24,000 (Gross Income) - $15,700 (Total Deductions) = $8,300.
+2. Calculate Taxable Rental Income: $24,000 - $15,700 = $8,300.

-3. Calculate Income Tax Liability: $8,300 (Taxable Income) × (22 / 100) = $1,826.
+3. Calculate Income Tax Liability: $8,300 × 0.22 = $1,826.00.

-4. Calculate Cash Flow After Tax: $24,000 - ($3,000 + $4,000 + $2,000 + $1,200 + $500) - $1,826 = $24,000 - $10,700 - $1,826 = $11,474.
+4. Calculate Cash Flow After Tax: $24,000 - ($3,000 + $4,000 + $2,000 + $1,200 + $500) - $1,826 = $11,474.00.

-In this scenario, the landlord's estimated income tax liability on their rental income is $1,826, resulting in a net cash flow of $11,474 after accounting for all expenses and taxes.
-The $5,000 depreciation deduction alone saved them $1,100 in taxes ($5,000 * 0.22).
+The landlord's tax liability is $1,826, resulting in net cash flow of $11,474 after all expenses and taxes.

-Typical Expense Ratios and Taxable Income Benchmarks
+Typical Expense Ratios and Tax Efficiency Benchmarks

 Frequently Asked Questions